antscloud/cftime-rs/README.md

 ## Comparison with cftime

-Here is a benchmark on my computer of two methods.
+Here is a benchmark on my computer of three methods.
 This is not really rigorous but this is to give an idea.

 We are comparing cftime with cftime_rs.
 The first method involves decoding a series of numbers using the standard calendar, calling the .str() method, and then re-encoding them to the same unit and calendar.
 The second method is to decode a series of numbers using the standard calendar and re-encode them to the same unit and calendar without calling .str().
+The third method is to decode a series of numbers using the standard calendar into python datetimes and re-encode them to the same unit and calendar without calling .str().

-Both methods are designed to be fair between the two libraries because cftime_rs only uses timestamps (i64) as its internal representation and never recalculates the year, month, day, hour, minutes, and seconds, except if you explicitly request this representation.
+First and second methods are designed to be fair between the two libraries because cftime_rs only uses timestamps (i64) as its internal representation and never recalculates the year, month, day, hour, minutes, and seconds, except if you explicitly request this representation.

 <div style="display: flex; align-items: center; justify-content: center">